 Movies are dreams.
 (Some are nightmares.)
 What’s really fascinating about the movie-going experience is that if the filmmaker’s done their job right, then you don’t realise that you’ve escaped your troubles, your life and yourself for 90 to 120 minutes.
 Even your senses are not really your own anymore, as they’ve been hogged by this story.

 That’s hypothetically speaking, of course, as few films have achieved that kind of bliss.
 Slipping into a fantasy has to remain both plausible and inevitable.
 Woody Allen managed to do that with Midnight In Paris.
 Granted, this film passes for porn to the eyes of an American Literature major student, so it does have an outlandish quality -but we’ve been warned.
 The opening montage was long.
 Too long, for some.
 But we’re required close attention… “Take a closer look… Really look at this place… Magic can happen here.”

 I mentioned Juno, higher up.
-It does establish point of view incredibly well, yet I find it what it does even better is immerse the audience within Juno's world -or at least, to Juno's vision of the world, which is the same thing to us viewers).
-There's a pre-title scene, the we step into a quirky, animated universe where the soundtrack is sweet and indie and everything looks like a cartoon.
+It does establish point-of-view incredibly well, yet I find what it does even better is to immerse the audience in Juno’s world -or at least, to Juno’s vision of the world, which is the same thing to us viewers).
+There’s a pre-title scene, then we step into a quirky, animated universe where the soundtrack is sweet and indie and everything looks like a cartoon.
 Jason Reitman maintains that peculiar, crowded visual style over the movie, yet the quirks are firmly established over the opening credits.

 There were two sequences I had to mention but didn’t quite know in which category to put them as they do everything brilliantly.